We’re here to help you get your life back on track after your transport accident.

 After your transport accident, your doctor, occupational therapist or treating team may recommend that you need help with personal care and everyday living.

-Your Occupational Therapist or other medical professional in your treating team will complete a Functional Independence Assessment for us, or will do a review and make us aware of your needs.
+Your occupational therapist or other medical professional in your treating team will complete an assessment of your needs and capabilities.
+This will make us aware of your needs.

-When necessary we will work with your treating team to ensure you get the attendant care you need, to support you and help you regain as much functional independence as possible.
+When necessary we will work with your treating team to ensure you receive the attendant care you need.
+This can support you and help you regain as much functional independence as possible.

-If you require attendant care for a period of overseas travel, a member of your treating team should provide us with details of the travel and the care you require.
-We can approve attendant care for up to 8 weeks in any year while you are travelling overseas.
-An additional 4 weeks on top of those 8 weeks are available where you require attendant care while undertaking travel as part of your employment.
+If you require attendant care for a period of overseas travel, a member of your treating team should provide us with details.
+They should outline the travel and the care you require.

-We may contact your treating team to discuss your progress or request an assessment, to make sure that:
+We may contact your treating team to discuss your progress or request an assessment.
+The aim is to make sure that: